 Fosters professional outlook on language teaching and learning.
 Students deepen their knowledge of instructional technologies, further develop proficiency-based pedagogy projects for their own courses, and prepare teaching philosophies, conference presentations, and other portfolio materials.

 Year Three and Beyond

-In years three and four, students continue to teach one class each semester, progressing through the sequence of language instruction classes.
-Although students do not enroll in a formal pedagogy class after year two, they do continue participation in the weekly coordinator meetings.
+In years three and four, students teach one class each semester, progressing through the sequence of language instruction classes.
+With the exception of the spring term of their fourth year, students do not enroll in a formal pedagogy class after year two, but they do continue participation in weekly coordinator meetings.